-This paper demonstrates the feasibility of using IC tools for codesign of chips and packages.
+This paper demonstrates the feasibility of using IC tools for coverification of chips and packages.
 The results of running these tools can be used for the tasks like the following:

-- Checking for design rule violations at the physical chip-package interface. - Optimizing a net or set of nets, spanning both chip and substrate, so as to meet timing or maximize performance. - Checking for correct connectivity for nets spanning the chip and package together, as well ensuring the design is consistent with the circuit model presumed.
+- checking for design rule violations at the physical chippackage interface; - optimizing a net or set of nets, spanning both chip and substrate, so as to meet timing or maximize performance; - checking for correct connectivity for nets spanning the chip and package together, as well ensuring the design is consistent with the circuit model presumed.